peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentException:
 The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.

 <a id="AddInline_PeterO_Mail_MediaType"></a>
 ### AddInline

     public PeterO.Mail.Message AddInline(
+        PeterO.Mail.MediaType mediaType);

+Adds an inline body part with an empty body and with the given media type to this message.
+Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.

+<b>Parameters:</b>

+ * <i>mediaType</i>: A media type to assign to the body part.

+<b>Return Value:</b>

+A Message object for the generated body part.

+<a id="AddInline_System_IO_Stream_PeterO_Mail_MediaType"></a>
+### AddInline

+    public PeterO.Mail.Message AddInline(